aew2sbee/zenn/books/github-foundations/draft.md

 - [x] To associate issues and pull requests with specific project phases
 - [x] To have an overview of how much work is left to complete a project phase
 - [ ] To bring automation to the repository
-      &gt; That&#39;s what GitHub Actions is for
+      &gt; That's what GitHub Actions is for
 - [ ] To communicate that the repository is in a stable state
 - [ ] To track the repository dependencies
-      &gt; That&#39;s what Dependency graph and Dependabot are for
+      &gt; That's what Dependency graph and Dependabot are for
 - [ ] To list the repository contributors

 ### How can you assign a person to an issue or pull request?